 This plant is also an important food source for bumblebees, deer, groundhogs, rabbits, foxes, Canadian geese, partridge, some species of butterflies, moths, and insects.
 Animals, like deer, rely on the plant for its high protein content.

 Eating too much red clover can cause an upset stomach and consuming red clover on a regular basis could interfere with hormones.
 If you are pregnant or breast feeding you should not consume red clover.
 It has been linked to pregnancy complications in farm animals.
 It can also cause complications if you are taking blood thinners.
-It is especially important that you do not ferment red clover as it becomes a potent blood thinner.
+Do not ferment red clover as it becomes a potent blood thinner.
 Always consult a doctor when introducing new wild foods and herbs and take care to properly identify plants.

 Red clover is more than a weed.
 It’s an important plant with edible and medicinal qualities and an excellent introductory plant for beginner foragers.
 If you’ve foraged for this plant, I’d love to hear what you have used it for.
-Check out my recent ‘10 Foods You Can Forage this Spring.’
+Check out my recent ‘10 Foods You Can Forage this Spring’ and ‘Identifying Clover (Trifolium spp.).’

 Foster, Steven and James Duke.
 2014.
 Peterson Field Guide to Medicinal Plants and Herbs of Eastern and Central North America.
 New York: Houghton Mifflin Harcourt.